openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_YOLACT.md

     --scale_values "[58.40, 57.12, 57.38]"
 ```

-* If backbone of the model is Darknet53-FPN use the following MO command line:
+* If the backbone of the model is Darknet53-FPN, use the following MO command line:

 ```sh
 python path/to/model_optimizer/mo.py \